Travel to Botswana: A Land of Enchanting Contrasts - Somak Luxury Travel

 No other place quite like the Okavango Delta exists on Earth.
 Truly unique, this oasis is fed by a lush river delta on the very edge of the Kalahari Desert, creating a shimmering oasis nestled inside a desert, a haven for many kinds of wildlife.

 Remarkably, the delta feeds into land, not the sea!
-The Delta is a watering hole for some of the world’s most rare mammals – both black and white rhinoceros, cheetahs, and the African wild dog.
+The Delta is a watering hole for some of the world’s most rare mammals – both black and white rhinos, cheetahs, and the African wild dog.

 This awe-inspiring oasis unveils a dramatic transformation each year, as floodwaters breathe life into the vast Kalahari Desert.
 Floodwaters from Angola pour into the delta, forming lagoons and waterways that teem with fish, birds, and animals like hippos and crocodiles.